Frequently Asked Questions: CAA Site Visitor Application, Activities, and Expectations

 How are site visit chairs appointed?

-Academic members of the site visitor pool become eligible to serve as a site visit team chair once they have completed the initial training, a training visit, two additional site visits and receive positive evaluations.
-Academic members are expected to assume this role once all requirements have been met.
+Academic faculty members of the site visitor pool become eligible to serve as a site visit team chair once they have completed the initial training, a training visit, two additional site visits and receive positive evaluations, as described in Chapter VII, "Site Visitors" in the Accreditation Handbook.
+Academic faculty members are expected to assume this role once all requirements have been met.
 Newly appointed chairs are assigned to a team that includes an experienced chair who serves as a mentor.
 Additional resources are also available to support the activities of the newly appointed chair.

-Lastly, if selected as a site visitor are you obligated or do you have the right of refusal?
+If selected as a site visitor, are you obligated to accept or do you have the right of refusal?